-All groups managing funds or segregated mandates held in HLAM investment solutions or HLFM funds are expected to be a signatory of the PRI, or if not applicable, their country equivalent commitment to responsible investment.
-We will request fund groups' PRI reports on an annual basis.
-This will feed into our proprietary analysis to determine if the fund group is taking sufficient steps to support and encourage ESG integration across the firm.

-- On an annual basis, we issue a dedicated ESG questionnaire to all the fund groups we invest with to gain insight into their decarbonisation targets and strategy, climate-related engagement, and approach to understanding nature and biodiversity loss risk.
-Responses are scored and factored into our proprietary Fund House Dashboard which is an input to our investment decisions. - Any funds that are being considered for investment, or are a current holding, are evaluated on whether the group reports on the Task Force on Climate-Related Financial Disclosure (TCFD), or a similar climate-related disclosure framework relevant to the domicile of the group. - We expect all fund groups to publicly pledge to net zero by 2050 or earlier (covering at least scope 1 and 2 emissions) and to be working towards creating a robust transition plan to support this pledge.
-Those that have not set a decarbonisation target will face divestment after a two-year engagement period should they not comply. - We would like to see all our appointed fund managers take steps to reduce their scope 3 financed emissions and/or offer decarbonisation pathways for their solutions.
-We will work with managers who are yet to make commitments in this area to understand their challenges and support their approach
+- All groups managing funds or segregated mandates held in HLAM investment solutions or HLFM funds are expected to be a signatory of the PRI, or if not applicable, their country equivalent commitment to responsible investment.
+We will engage with groups that do not comply over a period of two years and ultimately divest from their funds if no solution is arrived at. - We will request fund groups' PRI reports on an annual basis.
+This will feed into our proprietary analysis to determine if the fund group is taking sufficient steps to support and encourage ESG integration across the firm. - When engaging with fund groups, we will ask for the accountable executive for ESG and also work with those that do not have top-level ownership to ensure there is robust governance at the firm. - Any funds that are being considered for investment, or are a current holding, are evaluated on whether the group reports on the Task Force on Climate-Related Financial Disclosure (TCFD), or a similar climate-related disclosure framework relevant to the domicile of the group. - We expect all fund groups to publicly pledge to net zero by 2050 or earlier (covering at least scope 1 and 2 emissions) and to be working towards creating a robust transition plan to support this pledge.
+Those that have not set a decarbonisation target will face divestment after a two-year engagement period should they not comply.